fwgbell/wdi-project-four/README.md

 ```
 ___

+## Wins and Blockers

+I think my biggest win for this project was the use of location of services I was able to implement.
+Being able to sort the pitch database to find the nearest pitch to your current location is a feature I could see myself desperately wanting from a real football app.

+I'm also proud of the mobile responsiveness of my design as I felt that this app had to be accessible on the go.

+My biggest blocker on this was probably the time constraints.
+I only had 7 days to create this project and it was one I was quite excited to make.
+During planning I had come up with so many ideas and features that it became quite difficult to decide which ones were vital and which ones I should cut because I wouldn't have time for them.
+In the end I think I made the right choices on what to spend my time on and I think planning out a feature timeline is something I'll do on future work to avoid this issue again.
+I detail some of the ideas I didn't have time for in the next section.

+___
 ## Future Features

 I'm pleased with the product I was able to produce however there were still a number of features I didn't have time to include in my final piece due to the strict time constraints.